moznion/resque_exporter/README.md

 - Number of remained jobs in queue
 - Number of processed jobs
 - Number of failed jobs
+- Number of jobs in the failed queue
 - Number of total workers
 - Number of active workers
 - Number of idle workers